CONDUCTORS & DIRECTORS

 Chuck West, Youth Symphony Conductor

 Charles West is an orchestral, chamber and solo clarinetist and a conductor, performing throughout the United States, Europe, Latin America, Asia and Australia.
 His recorded repertoire ranges from standard sonatas to avant-garde, on labels which include Klavier, Wilson Audiophile, Centaur, CRI, Crystal and he is heard on a Grammy Award-winning 1993 Telarc CD.
 Dr. West holds the Doctorate and three other university degrees, has been a Fulbright Scholar, and he has been President of the International Clarinet Association.
 His career has included nearly thirty years as Principal Clarinetist in six different professional orchestras and opera companies on two continents, and he has held teaching positions in three North American universities, with guest professorships in South America, Taiwan, Hong Kong, The People’s Republic of China and Australia.
 He has been Conductor of Orchestras and opera conductor at Virginia Commonwealth University, and has served as conductor or adjudicator throughout the U.S. During his seven-year tenure as Conductor of the Richmond Symphony Youth Orchestra, the orchestra became recognized regionally for its standard of excellence.
-Dr. West is in his final year as Professor of Music at Virginia Commonwealth University, and he remains an Artist-Clinician for the Buffet Crampon Corporation and for the Hal Leonard company.
+Dr. West retired last year from his position as Professor of Music at Virginia Commonwealth University, but he remains an Artist-Clinician for the Buffet Crampon Corporation and for the Hal Leonard company.
 In 2011, the VCU School of the Arts awarded him its highest faculty honor, the Award of Excellence.
 Meredith Music Publications has published three of his books, in 2008, 2015 and 2016, all of which deal in some way with woodwind instruments.

 Bob Dunnenberger, Rita M. Evans Orchestra Wind Coach